xinyi-zhao/mamba-routing/README.md

 ```

 ## Todo
-- Replace placeholder router function in composed.py
+- [ ] Replace placeholder router function in composed.py
-- decrease the effect of some prompt-design on our side
+- [ ] decrease the effect of some prompt-design on our side

-# Integration
+# Composed Model
-- Combine the evaluation to the routing process (see evaluate_composed.py)
+- Defines a langchain for each fine-tuned model.
+- Routes via logic defined in routing.
+- Use evaluate_composed.py for evaluation.

 ## Todo
+- [ ] Swap in fine-tuned models
-- Run tests
+- [ ] Run evaluation
+- [ ] Provide running script/ notebook